 I bought this Anker portable battery charger over 3 years ago.
 It’s still going strong and charges my phone to full around 4-5 times.

 You could also opt for a charging case that fits directly on to your phone, I’ve had these before and they are very useful.

-You can buy these in advance or pick some up on your way around – soap, shampoo, deodorant, tooth brush and paste, shaving equipment, perfume/aftershave, make up, hair products, etc. Nail clippers and tweezers are also helpful to keep in your toiletries bag.
+You can buy these in advance or pick some up on your way around – soap, shampoo, deodorant, tooth brush and paste, shaving equipment, aftershave, etc. Nail clippers and tweezers are also helpful to keep in your toiletries bag.